mhadifilms/sync-extensions/README.md

 # sync. extension for Adobe Premiere Pro & After Effects

-Beautiful, minimal Premiere Pro and After Effects panel for lipsyncing using the sync.
+A Premiere Pro and After Effects panel for lipsyncing using the sync.
 API, with a local helper server.
-Open‑source and easy to install for developers and editors.

 ## Features